DanielC14/Animacao-SVG/README.md

 ## Resources Used

-* Images taken by myself
+* Pictures taken by myself
+* Icons taken from Google
+* Font - PortoSansStencil-Bold

 ## Screenshot